kosmas1991/kosmas1991/README.md

 - 👋 Hi, I’m @kosmas1991
 - 👀 I’m interested in ... mobile development
 - 🌱 I’m currently learning ... android
-- 💞️ I’m looking to collaborate on ... java
+- 💞️ I’m looking to collaborate on ... flutter
 - 📫 How to reach me ... kosmasgou@gmail.com

 <!---